 ✔ Do not point the stream directly down at the turf backing.

-If your turf has infill and you see sand or granules collecting at the edges while rinsing, switch to hose rinsing and brushing instead of continuing with pressure.
+Practical tip: If your turf has infill and you see sand or granules collecting at the edges while rinsing, switch to hose rinsing and brushing instead of continuing with pressure.

 Why should you avoid harsh detergents when washing artificial turf